 3.1.
-Temperature changes
+Temperature Changes

-Figure 3(a) shows the differences in annual mean zonal mean shortwave heating rates (K day-1) between the RCP8.5_solmin and RCP8.5_ref experiments for the period 2050-99.
+Figure 3a shows the differences in annual mean zonal mean shortwave heating rates (K d-1) between the RCP8.5_solmin and RCP8.5_ref experiments for the period 2050-2099.
 The grey shading indicates where the differences are not statistically significant at the 95% confidence level.
-At the tropical stratopause, the decrease in shortwave heating rates has a peak of ~-0.4 K day-1.
-This localised minimum is partly related to the structure of the imposed ozone changes, which have a peak near the tropical stratopause (see Figure 2).
+At the tropical stratopause, the decrease in shortwave heating rates has a peak of ~-0.4 K d-1.
+This localized minimum is partly related to the structure of the imposed ozone changes, which have a peak near the tropical stratopause (see Figure 2).
 The magnitude of the decrease in heating rate drops off rapidly with increasing latitude and decreasing altitude.
-There is some hemispheric asymmetry in the heating rate anomalies, with larger changes found in the Northern hemisphere, and also some small localised increases in heating, both of which are also related to the structure of the imposed ozone changes (see Figure 2).
+There is some hemispheric asymmetry in the heating rate anomalies, with larger changes found in the Northern Hemisphere, and also some small localized increases in heating, both of which are also related to the structure of the imposed ozone changes (see Figure 2).

-Figure 3(b) shows the corresponding differences in annual mean zonal mean temperature (T; K).
-The changes in temperature are closely related to the shortwave heating rate response shown in Figure 3(a).
-There is cooling across most of the stratosphere and mesosphere which peaks at $\sim 1.5 \, \text{K}$ near the tropical stratopause.
-This can be compared to the stratospheric cooling due to climate change in the RCP8.5_ref experiment of $\sim 18 \, \text{K}$ at 1hPa (2060-99 vs. 1960-99).
-The upper stratospheric cooling is comparable to the (2015) American Geophysical Union.
-All Rights Reserved.
+Figure 3b shows the corresponding differences in annual mean zonal mean temperature (\overline{T} ; K).
+The changes in temperature are closely related to the shortwave heating rate response shown in Figure 3a.
+There is cooling across most of the stratosphere and mesosphere which peaks at ~1.5 K near the tropical stratopause.
+This can be compared to the stratospheric cooling due to climate change in the RCP8.5_ref experiment of ~18 K

-solar max-min temperature change found by Frame and Gray [2010], despite the fact that our TSI perturbation is approximately 1.5 times the typical amplitude of the 11-year solar cycle.
-However, a recent study by Mitchell et al. [2014] has found differences in the detailed magnitude and structure of the upper stratospheric temperature response to the 11-year solar cycle across multiple reanalysis datasets.
-There is also the suggestion of a weak secondary temperature maximum in the tropical lower stratosphere, similar to that identified in several reanalysis datasets [Crooks and Gray [2005]; Frame and Gray [2010], Mitchell et al. [2014]].
-Gray et al. [2009] suggested that the 11-year cycle in ozone may be an important factor in determining the structure of the temperature response in the tropical lower stratosphere.
+Table 2.
+Differences in Irradiances for the Six HadGEM2-CC Radiation Bands Averaged Over the Period 2050-2099^a at 1 hPa (2060-2099 versus 1960-1999).
+The upper stratospheric cooling is comparable to the solar max-min temperature change found by Frame and Gray [2010], despite the fact that our TSI perturbation is approximately 1.5 times the typical amplitude of the 11 year solar cycle.
+However, a recent study by Mitchell et al. [2014] has found differences in the detailed magnitude and structure of the upper stratospheric temperature response to the 11 year solar cycle across multiple reanalysis data sets.
+There is also the suggestion of a weak secondary temperature maximum in the tropical lower stratosphere, similar to that identified in several reanalysis data sets [Crooks and Gray, 2005; Frame and Gray, 2010; Mitchell et al., 2014].
+Gray et al. [2009] suggested that the 11 year cycle in ozone may be an important factor in determining the structure of the temperature response in the tropical lower stratosphere.
 This would appear to be consistent with the imposed changes in ozone, which include a decrease in tropical lower stratospheric ozone.
-However, there are substantial uncertainties in estimates of the structure and amplitude of the lower stratospheric temperature signal because this region is strongly influenced by QBO variability and volcanic eruptions and the observational record is not long enough to adequately separate the signals [Chiodo et al., 2014].
+However, there are substantial uncertainties in estimates of the structure and amplitude of the lower stratospheric temperature signal because this region is strongly influenced by QBO variability and volcanic eruptions and the observational record is